 Student accounts are just like regular bank accounts, but come with incentives or freebies, as well as offering an interest free overdraft that is unique to this kind of account.
 When looking at the right one for you, it’s useful to look at the offering from each bank.
 Whilst free gifts are great, they don’t beat a generous 0% interest overdraft, so make sure the right bank for you has a good balance.

 Once you’re all set up, it’s so important to remember that this isn’t free money.
 Using your overdraft is a good way of working on your credit score (you can read our blog on what affects your credit score), but the key thing to remember is that this isn’t free money.
 Whatever is borrowed will have to be repaid, and the interest free offer is only applicable whilst you’re at university.
 Three or four years may seem like an eternity, but you would be surprised how quickly it comes round.

-If you have been granted a student maintenance loan, it will be split into almost equal amounts and deposited into your account in three installments, at the start of every semester (this differs in Scotland, where student loans are paid monthly).
-The arrival of your first installment can feel like you’ve won the lottery!
+If you have been granted a student maintenance loan, it will be split into almost equal amounts and deposited into your account in three instalments, at the start of every semester (this differs in Scotland, where student loans are paid monthly).
+The arrival of your first instalment can feel like you’ve won the lottery!
 Just bear in mind it is there to support your living expenses whilst you’re at university; it can really help with rent and bills.

 It’s worth making a note of the date that each instalment is due to be paid to, how much you will be receiving, and all of the necessary outgoings that you will be paying in between each ‘student loan day’.
 You can then see how much you have left to play with for the fun stuff.
 It’s a great habit to get into and one that’ll really pay off throughout your adult life too.